carlosmpr/PythonFlast/README.md

     def hello_world():
     return "<p>Hello, World!</p>"

-# Run the Aplication on MAC/Linux
+# Run the Application on MAC/Linux
 Before running you need to tell your terminal the application to work with by exporting the FLASK_APP environment variable:

     export FLASK_APP=hello